 The actuarial assumptions and methods were recommended by the Actuary, in the report 2016 Experience Review for the Years July 1, 2009, to July 1, 2014, approved by the Municipal Pension Oversight Board and became effective beginning with the actuarial valuation applicable to plan year end June 30, 2016.
-Since the last valuation as of June 30, 2016, and for purposes of the accounting actuarial valuation, the blended interest rate used to discount liabilities was changed from 6.0000% to 6.5000%.
-The sponsor changed the funding policy used to determine contribution from the Alternative funding policy to the Optional funding policy, effective October 1, 2016.
+Since the last valuation as of June 30, 2017, and for purposes of the accounting actuarial valuation, we assumed a discount rate based on the municipal bond rate of 3.62% prior to 2053 and a discount rate of 4.50% for plan years after 2053 which resulted in a blended discount rate of 3.8562%.
+Since the last valuation as of June 30, 2017, the blended interest rate used to discount liabilities was changed from 3.8057% to 3.8562%.
 The actuarial assumptions are disclosed in Section G of the report.